Birth and death: July 14, 1914 – September 2, 1978

 The strike dragged on for another three weeks, seriously straining the strikers’ livelihood and weakening their resolve.
 Many non-residential workers started breaking rank and voted to return to their jobs against the wishes of its union leaders.
 This weakened the industry-wide threat of a general strike, which the Trades Council tried to salvage by running sympathy strikes in various sectors.
 In response, contractors filed court injunctions against the leaders of these illegal work stoppages, especially Gallagher’s Local 183.
 Meanwhile, in an effort to re-gain the upper hand, Irvine and Harold Weller, of the Wood, Wire, and Metal Lathers union, travelled to Miami to meet with Jimmy Hoffa, the infamous leader of the International Teamsters.
 On July 6, the Scotsman convinced Hoffa to order Toronto’s Local 230, which represented cement-truck drivers, to not cross the picket lines.

 Then suddenly, on July 15, Irvine and Zanini announced the end of the strike.
 This came as a surprise to the workers, who were not consulted on this decision, as the democratic principles of labour unionism demanded.
 Gathered in a “victory rally” at the Lansdowne Theatre the next day, the workers initially reacted to the news with ambivalence.
 Their gains since Frost’s initial offer were not clear, especially when considering the sacrifices that they and their families had made.
-After a moment of hesitation, the 2,500 workers in the theatre finally erupted in cheers and carried Zanini and Irvine on their shoulders.
-After all, one-third of residential construction contractors had signed collective agreements, with the labourers winning a $2 increase in hourly wage and the bricklayers $3.05.
-Italians, in particular, had also developed greater collective consciousness, political leverage, and civic pride, along with increased respect from their fellow Torontonians.
-The strike also confirmed the permanence of the new residential construction locals and introduced a new cast of immigrant union leaders of proven skill and influence.
-Still, the division of the construction labour movement into different trades and sectors, leading to discrepancies in wages, benefits, safety standards, and work hours, would generate rivalries, jurisdictional battles, and incentivize raiding across unions.
-The absence of a single big union that could bargain for equal standards across the industry would continue to limit their leverage and scope.
+Other than the royal commission, the only other gains were the reaffirmation of the Bricklayers’ Local 40’s previous agreement with the contractors and a Memorandum of Understanding with the other Brandon unions.
+After the initial hesitation, the 2,500 workers in the theatre finally erupted in cheers and carried Zanini and Irvine on their shoulders, happy that the strike was finally over.

 THE CONSTRUCTION SAFETY ACT, 1962